cunicu/cunicu/docs/Configuration.md

   - wg-vpn

   # Port range for ListenPort setting of newly created WireGuard interfaces
-  # wice will select the first available port in this range.
+  # cunīcu will select the first available port in this range.
   port:
     min: 52820
     max: 65535

 # Control socket settings
 socket:
-  path: /var/run/wice.sock
+  path: /var/run/cunicu.sock

-  # Start of wice daemon will block until its unblocked via the control socket
+  # Start of cunīcu daemon will block until its unblocked via the control socket
   # Mostly useful for testing automation
   wait: false